 It’s not that uncommon when you see a yellow triangle with an exclamation mark over the battery symbol residing in the System Tray of Windows 11/10.
 However, noticing it immediately after a purchase can leave you worried.
 That said, it doesn’t necessarily mean you have to replace the battery.

-Yellow triangle with an exclamation mark on Windows 10 battery icon
+Yellow triangle with an exclamation mark on Battery icon

 If you notice the yellow triangle, run the Power Troubleshooter.
-If the tool can fix the issue, then d there is no further explanation as to what is causing the issue, follow the different course of action.
+If the tool can fix the issue, then there is no further explanation as to what is causing the issue, follow a different course of action.
 We have outlined three ways that might help you in this regard.

 - Run the Power Troubleshooter

 - Manually restore Defaults for the Power Plan

 Let us proceed and try these options to get rid of the Laptop battery showing the yellow triangle.